hamidgasmi/training.computerscience.cloud.aws/README.md

 - It's an in-memory cache
 - It's designed specifically for DynamoDB (it's the prefered solution with DynamoDB)
 - It delivers results in microseconds (~400 us):
-	- Rather than in the single-digit milliseconds available from DynamoDB (~5ms)
+	- Rather than in the single-digit milliseconds available from DynamoDB (~5 ms)
-	- When a DynamoDB item is read, it's returned to the application and store inside DAX
+	- When a DynamoDB item is read, it's returned to the application and stored inside DAX
 	- When it's read again, it's returned from DAX (without using DynamoDB): cache hit
 - It runs inside a VPC
 - It uses a cluster architecture with 1 or more nodes